erazortt/DoViBaker/README.md

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range.
 This is usually more toned-down (aka flatter) than a typical HDR.
 For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
 Tweaking of these two settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.

-Since no color conversions are implemented, any conversion to BT.709 is left to the user.
-A simple color clipping is shown below in the SDR example.
-This will retain a very HDR-like look with punchy colors, which works best when `sdr_compression` is left at the default.
-If colors are supposed to be toned-down, than a mapping must be used.

 ## Workflow for conversion to HLG
 Generate the LUT by the following command: